Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Adding liquidity to the pool

-We can contribute to the Autoswap liquidity pool by making an offer using an addLiquidityInvitation.
+We can contribute to the Autoswap liquidity pool by making an offer using an invitation to add liquidity.
 For instance, let's say that Alice creates a proposal with the associated payments of moola and simoleans and escrows them.
-At the time she's creating the pool, the market price is 2 moola for 1 simolean, so that's the rate she sets up.
+At the time she creates the pool, the market price is 2 moola for 1 simolean, so that's the rate she sets up.

 ```js
 const moola = moolaAmountMath.make;